Should I Write A Letter To My Ex?

 • Hate letter – the letter to inform your ex what a bad person he or she is.

-You must understand what kind of letter you’re thinking of sending your ex.
-Once you understand it, you should know that the letter has nothing to do with your ex.
-It has everything to do with you as the letter intends to make you feel (or not feel) a certain way.
+If you’re still thinking about writing your ex a letter, you must figure out what kind of letter you’re thinking of writing.
+Once you understand the type of letter you want your ex to read, you should know that the letter has nothing to do with your ex.
+It has everything to do with your emotions and expectations, as the letter intends to make you feel (or not feel) a certain way.

-For most dumpers, it intends to take their pain away and give them hope that their ex will realize their worth and come back in the future.
+The letter is for you to change the outcome and feel cared for, loved, or respected.
+For most dumpees, a letter is meant to ease their pain and give them hope that their ex will recognize their worth and come back to love them.

-Does writing a letter to your ex ever work?
+Does writing a letter to an ex ever work?

-Many of my clients, readers, and even friends wrote letters to their exes and hoped to convince their exes to come back.
-But, unfortunately, letters haven’t worked for any of them.
-Not even a single one.
+Many of my clients, readers, and even friends have written letters to their exes, hoping to convince them to come back.
+Unfortunately for them, though, the letters didn’t work.

 That’s because love letters, acceptance letters, and all types of letters aren’t meant to be read by exes.
-They’re meant for partners – boyfriends and girlfriends who are receptive to what you have to say.
-They have no effect on an ex who’s lost feelings for you, took you for granted, cheated, ghosted, or abandoned you out of the blue.
+They’re meant for partners – boyfriends and girlfriends who are receptive to who you are and what you have to say.
+They have no effect on an ex who lost respect or feelings, took you for granted, cheated, ghosted, or abandoned you to chase greener pastures.

 Ex-partners simply don’t care about letters.
-They don’t live in a fairy tale in which something as simple as a letter could resolve their issues and make them see their dumpees in a better light.
+They don’t live in a fairy tale in which something as simple as a letter can fix their problems and make them see their dumpees in a better light.
 Breakup letters don’t have that kind of power.
-They may work in fantasies, but in real life, they’re counterintuitive and counterproductive.
+They may work in movies and fantasies, but in real life, they’re counterintuitive and counterproductive.

-They’re perfectly happy staying away from them because doing so gives them the space and privacy to do what they want.
-The only time dumpers think about giving their dumpee another chance is when things go wrong in their lives (when they’re hurt and anxious).
+They’re perfectly happy staying away from their ex because doing so gives them the space and privacy to think and do what they want.
+The only time dumpers think about giving their dumpee another chance is when things go wrong in their lives (when they’re hurt and anxious) and need a familiar shoulder to lean on.

-It goes without saying that sending letters to an ex contradicts everything the indefinite no contact rule tries to accomplish.
+It goes without saying that sending letters to an ex contradicts everything the indefinite no contact rule teaches.

-Instead of helping your ex self-prioritize, the letter irritates your suffocating ex and makes your ex feel emotions he or she broke up with you to avoid feeling.
+Instead of helping your ex self-prioritize and enjoy life on his or her terms, the letter irritates your suffocating ex and makes your ex feel emotions he or she is trying to run away from.

 Some of those emotions include: